Smoothing proximal gradient method for general structured sparse regression: Experiment

-To compare Prox-Grad with FOBOS and IPM for QP, we vary $K$, $J$, $N$, and present the computation time in seconds in Figures \ref{fig:syn_scale_graph}(a)-(c), respectively.
-We select the regularization parameter $\gamma$ using the separated validation dataset, and report the CPU time for GFlasso with the selected $\gamma$.
-The input, output and true regression coefficient $\bB$ are generated in the way similar as above.
+To compare SPG with FOBOS and IPM for QP in solving such a structured sparse regression problem, we vary $K$, $J$, $N$ and present the computation time in seconds in Figures \ref{figsynscalegraph}(a)--(c), respectively.
+We select the regularization parameter $\gamma$ using separate validation data, and report the CPU time for the graph-guided fused lasso with the selected $\gamma$.
+The input/output data and true regression coefficient matrix $\bB$

+are generated in a way similar as above.
 More precisely, we assume that each group of correlated output variables is of size 10.
-For each group of the outputs, We randomly select $10\%$ of the input variables as relevant.
+For each group of the outputs, we randomly select $10\%$ of the input variables as relevant.
 In addition, we randomly select $5\%$ of the input variables as relevant to every two consecutive groups of outputs and $1\%$ of the input variables as relevant to every three consecutive groups.
-We set the $\rho$ for each dataset so that the number of edges is 5 times the number of the nodes (i.e. $|E|=5K$).
-Figure \ref{fig:syn_scale_graph} shows that Prox-Grad is substantially more efficient and can scale up to very high-dimensional and large-scale datasets.
-Moreover, we notice that the increase of $N$ almost does not affect the computation time of Prox-Grad, which is consistent with the complexity analysis in Section \ref{subsec:complexity}.
+We set the $\rho$ for each data item so that the number of edges is 5 times the number of the nodes (i.e., $|E|=5K$).
+Figure \ref{figsynscalegraph} shows that SPG is substantially more efficient and can scale up to very high-dimensional and large-scale data sets.
+Moreover, we notice that the increase of $N$ almost does not affect the computation time of SPG, which is consistent with the complexity analysis in Section \ref{subseccomplexity}.